February 17, 2023 / by Hignell Rentals Team

 The best way to keep your apartment in Chico or Redding in top shape is to notify your manager or maintenance staff when something breaks so they can fix it ASAP.

 This is probably the least favorite of an apartment manager's tasks.
 But it's one that has to be dealt with from time to time.
-If you're a good renter you'll never have to deal with this issue but always know part of the manager's job is to police paying rent and take action when the lease is not paid.
+Part of the manager's job is to police paying rent and take action when the lease is not paid.

 Rental living will include some form of interaction with an apartment manager.
 Your duty as a renter is to follow the rules and do all you can to be a good resident.
 Become familiar with the range of duties a manager has to perform and you'll have a great rental living experience.